-computing, which loping information MPD and FEMS, S, text-messaging, agencies, as well as internal departmental divisions.
-OPSD's Transcription team serves as the custodian of records and utilizes highly specialized archival systems to research files related to all 911 and 311 communications.
+Office of the Chief Professional Standards and Development (Or SD).
+The team is responsible for the transmit employees on the 311/911 Operations team.
+This division is also responsible for quality assurance and improvement of performance.
+OPSD develops, implements, and coordinates training with industry associations and partnering agencies, as well as internal departmental divisions.
+OPSD's Transcription team serves as the custodian of records and utilizes highly specialized archival systems to research files related to all 911 and 311